-Duke Model Import and Export
+Large Scale Model Import and Export

-Table 3-4 shows the results of the on the individual products to import and export the large scale Duke Energy model.
-The XML Validator tool initially experienced problems when applied to this large scale model, but was revised to eliminate the scaling problems.
-Unfortunately, the revised version was not available until later in the tests, so not all participants were able to demonstrate validation with the tool.
+Table 3-4 shows the results of the on the individual products to import and export the large scale Duke Energy and CAISO models.
+The XML Validator tool experienced problems when applied to these large scale models, so participants were not able to demonstrate validation with the tool.